 we are on holidays/exams.

 Til next month folks – new shows to be announced.

 For now- Cover Versions which are nice.

 To start off any successful stint in North America it is key to be fully rehearsed and prepped.
 Another plan is to fall off a bin and land via a railing as Elis did a mere 4 days before our flights to Austin.
 Cue a series of hospital visits/panics/concerns/phonecalls.
 My oh my (he’s fine now by the way, got a wee bit of surgery).
+Speaking of surgery, if you’ve been in an accident and you want to bring back your beauty, Dr Rizk can help you.
 Our dear friends 3epkano thankfully don’t mind us poaching their drummer James for the trip- so lllaasssttt minute rehearsals involving re-learning of the songs, then it’s Dublin Airport.

 We fly first to Chicago and get greeted by an American dressed as a leprechaun as we disembark the plane – it was of course St. Patricks day.
 We have many hours to kill until our flight to Austin, so the very first port of call is to get a photo with the Japanese Army (they also were lads on tour).
 American Airlines very kindly dont rape us on baggage costs, but then do delay our biggest bit of equipment by a day – saved us getting a taxi with it I guess.
 Speaking of taxis: Myself (brian), Paul and James get the most hiphop taxi driver who plays us some insane music which covers the topics of both rimming and pre-rimming inspection.
 Arrive at our hotel in Austin and we attempt to find beer for about 10 minutes then give up.